mat-intersections/APP-posters-template/README.md

 **When updating the template** please always save as IDML not INDD, this will avoid many future bugs between InDesign versions and it plays a bit nicer with source control.
 Note that when you open an IDML in newer versions of InDesign it opens it as a template (ie creates an Untitled copy) so you have to make sure you overwrite/save when needed.

+**MAKE SURE YOU DO NOT COMMIT THE CSV FILE with everybody's name and project details — this repository is public!!** Ideally make a copy of the template projects.csv and add it to the `.gitignore`

 ### Template status